cloudedbats/cloudedbats/doc/EBRS2017_poster_abstract.md

 Open data facilitates data sharing and is becoming the standard alternative for biological monitoring data.
 The Creative Commons (https://creativecommons.org/) license alternatives CC0 and CC-BY are recommended by international actors like GBIF (http://www.gbif.org/species/734).

-The poster presents software and hardware available for bat recordings and data management.
+The poster presents software and hardware for bat recordings and data management.